 Does Everyone Get Their Wisdom Teeth?

-- Jaw damage.
-Cysts can form around the new molars, which can lead to the hollowing out of the jaw and nerve damage if not treated.
+- They’re damaging the jaw.
+Cysts can form around the new molars, which can lead to a hollowing of the jaw and nerve damage.

 - They’re causing irritation.
 Wisdom teeth can cause the surrounding tissue to become inflamed, making it tough to practice healthy habits, like flossing and brushing.

 If an x-ray shows that complications are likely, a dentist may recommend wisdom tooth removal surgery, even if your child’s wisdom teeth aren’t causing any problems right now.
 The young adult years are the best time to remove wisdom teeth – before the roots fully form; younger patients typically have an easier time recovering from wisdom teeth extraction.

 Wisdom teeth removal at a later age carries a higher risk of complications, including heavy bleeding, numbness, and minor loss of jaw mobility.

 Knowing What to Expect During Wisdom Teeth Surgery